PREMKUMARDUDI/SailPoint/README.md

-It is a Full Stack Stock Trading plateform clone of Zerodha.com.
+It is a Full Stack Stock Trading plateform.